 #2 LEARN TO SPEND MINDFULLY

 Thanks to technology, you no longer have to spend hours scanning paper flyers and risking papercuts to plan your shopping trip.
-Mobile apps like Flipp have almost all the main flyers and weekly deals.
+There are specific apps and websites that display almost all the main flyers and weekly deals in your region on your phone.
 You can still view your favourite stores, but you can also search for specific items and the app will automatically provide you with all sales on that item so you can compare prices.
-In addition to Flipp, apps like Checkout 51 give you cash back on specific offers through their app.
+In addition to flyers, some apps and website will even give you cash back on specific offers if you sign up.

 #3 DON’T GET CAUGHT UP KEEPING UP WITH THE JONESES (OR THE KARDASHIANS)